The3DP/Pixela.github.io/README.md

 the starter program and code-e the fully finished program.
 Contact me at d73928430@gmail.com if you have any questions.
 Thank you  - The3DP
+##
+Thank you for understanding the rules and regulations in LICENSE.
+For questions on this repository related to the "Creative Commons Legal Code CC0 1.0 Universal" please contact me at my public email: d73928430@gmail.com

+- The3DP
+##